apurin/js-frontend-backend-example/3. Browserify modules/readme.md

 ```
 It imports [jQuery](https://jquery.com/) as NPM module.

-Browser can't use this script, so we need to import `static/bundle.js` in our `static/index.html` which will be created later:
+The browser can't use this script, so we need to import `static/bundle.js` in our `static/index.html` which will be created later:
 ```
 <!doctype html>
 <html lang="en">